The nutrients and calories in breast milk may vary according to

 • Limit saturated fats.
 Western diets are very high in saturated fats.
 Babies who consume breast milk high in saturated fat may be at increased risk of developing high blood pressure and high cholesterol levels later in life (Leeson et 2001; Mott et al 1990).

 • Increase your DHA intake.
 The DHA levels in American breast milk are among the lowest in the world.
 The populations with the highest DHA levels are those that eat significant quantities of fish (Brenna et al 2007).
-If you don’t like fish, you can buy DHA supplements in pill form.
-However, I feel cautious about this.
-Check with your physician.
+But it's also possible to boost your DHA levels by consuming certain plant products, or taking plant-based omega-3 supplements.

 • Breastfeed on demand.
 This permits your baby to adjust intake in response to changes in your breast milk.
-In addition, more frequent feedings may boost the fat content of your milk.
-For more information, see my article on the
+For more information, see my article on the infant feeding schedule.

-• Let your baby take his time at each breast.
+• Let your baby take his or her time at each breast.
 As noted above, premature breast-switching can rob babies of higher-fat "hind" milk.

 If you found this article on the nutrients and calories in breast milk helpful, check out the other breastfeeding articles at Parenting Science.com.